-- Exercises and Quizzes can be completed late, but only up to one week after their due date, and will only be awarded half credit after the due date. - Extra credit assignments (in MasteringOceanography) can be completed any time in the semester, but will be awarded only half credit after their due date. - Discussions and the Final Exam must be completed during the scheduled time and cannot be made up if missed (except in cases as outlined in UF policies, below). - Students are expected to complete all activities on the specified dates and will not be granted an alternate date unless they have an acceptable reason (e.g., medical emergency, military obligation) and pre-arranged consent of the instructor.
+- Exercises and Quizzes can be completed only 1 day late, but will only be awarded half credit after the due date. - Extra credit assignments (in MasteringOceanography) can be completed any time in the semester, but will be awarded only half credit after their due date. - Discussions and the Final Exam must be completed during the scheduled time and cannot be made up if missed (except in cases as outlined in UF policies, below). - Students are expected to complete all activities on the specified dates and will not be granted an alternate date unless they have an acceptable reason (e.g., medical emergency, military obligation) and pre-arranged consent of the instructor.
 These requests must be timely and accompanied by all necessary written documentation.
 This policy is accordance with UF's policies: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.